 Preserving biodiversity has been important to KfW Development Bank for a long time now.
-It has over twenty years of experience in this area and currently promotes over 600 conservation areas in over 60 countries.
-These cover a total area of at least 1.6 million km2, which is more than the area of Germany, France, Poland and Italy put together.
+It has over twenty years of experience in this field and currently promotes 740 conservation areas and (OECM) areas in 60 countries and regions.
+These cover a total area of at least 1.8 million km, which is more than the area of Germany, France, Poland and Sweden put together.
 KfW's activities focus on Latin America and Africa.
-In addition to its goal of increasing the size of the area under protection - scientists and NGOs recommend 30% by 2030 - KfW is also involved in managing these areas effectively and fairly and ensuring the social and economic well-being of those living nearby.
-This is why its projects adhere to strict international social and ecological standards.
+In addition to its goal of increasing the size of the area under protection - scientists and NGOs recommend 30% by 2030 - KfW is involved in managing these areas effectively and fairly and ensuring the social and economic well-being of those living nearby.
+Also for this reason its projects adhere to strict international social and ecological standards.

 KfW is among the trailblazers when it comes to developing innovative financial instruments for sustainable conservation.
 KfW - on behalf of the German Federal Government - has created several exemplary funds that have taken conservation to a new level both conceptually and financially; examples include the "Caucasus Nature Fund" for conservation in the Caucasus, and the "Blue Action Fund" to promote marine conservation worldwide.
-KfW is currently working with other stakeholders to design the "Legacy Landscapes Fund".
+On behalf of the Federal Ministry for Economic Cooperation and Development (BMZ), KfW set up the "Legacy Landscapes Fund" in December 2020.
 By 2030, it should have helped to ensure that the most important conservation areas in partner countries have robust financing, thereby preserving them.
-This is why KfW, on behalf of the Federal Ministry for Economic Cooperation and Development (BMZ), is setting up a trust that also involves numerous other donors, including philanthropists.
-The fund is due to start its operational activities in 2021.
+The trust also involves numerous other donors, including philanthropists.
+The LLF was officially launched in May 2021 and has now started its' operational activities.
+In 2022, there will be the first official project call for proposal.